Trademarks Registration And Infringement Litigation; Counterfeiting Litigation

 Federal registration of a mark is not required; however, owning a federal registration provides certain advantages, including a legal presumption of the ownership of the mark and the exclusive right to use the mark nationwide, public notice of ownership of the mark, and the ability to bring an action concerning the mark in federal court.

 In addition to prosecuting trademarks for our clients, the attorneys at Houston Harbaugh, P.C., also represent our clients in litigation matters involving trademarks.
-We have represented various clients as both plaintiffs and defendants in trademark infringement cases in federal court.
+We have represented various clients as both plaintiffs and defendants in trademark infringement cases in federal court and we are involved in the growing number of counterfeiting cases being brought in Federal Courts under patent, trademark, copyright and other IP categories.

 Protect Your Brand.
 Talk To Us About Trademark Representation.

 Houston Harbaugh is a trusted name in intellectual property representation.
 Our trademark attorneys help clients navigate intellectual property including trademarks and copyrights by providing them with the knowledge and information needed to make informed decisions.
-For more information, call 412-281-5060 or send our intellectual property attorneys an e-mail by completing the contact form on this website.
+For more information, call 412-281-5060 and ask for our intellectual property department or send our intellectual property attorneys an e-mail by completing the contact form on this website.

 - Representation of battery testing manufacturer in litigation and on appeal.